usman-hoosein/cosc4353-group30/project/client/README.md

 5. The server should open your browser and display a login screen

+6. For now, type in anything in the username and passwords fields and hit "Log In".
+This will take you to the website

 ## To shut down the server, hit 'Ctrl + C' on the terminal where the server is running